FAQ: Acupuncture and TCM

 2. What causes imbalance?

-When Qi flows freely through the meridians, the body is balanced and healthy, if the energy becomes blocked or weak, it can result in physical, mental or emotional illness.
+When Qi flows freely through the meridians, your body is balanced and healthy, if your energy becomes blocked or weak, it can result in physical, mental or emotional illness.
 Imbalance can result from:

 3. How many treatments will I need?